-dicendo is an offline password generator that derives high-entropy passwords from physical dice rolls instead of software random number generators.
+dicendo is an offline password generator that derives high-entropy passwords from physical randomness, such as dice rolls or shuffled playing cards, instead of software random number generators.

 The application is designed for users who prefer transparent and verifiable randomness over opaque system RNG implementations.

-dicendo runs entirely offline and performs a deterministic transformation from dice input to the final password.
+dicendo runs entirely offline and performs a deterministic transformation from user-entered physical input to the final password.

 No hidden entropy sources are used.